akamai/cli-appsec/README.md

-  policies                  List all firewall policies. version                   Read a config version versions                  List all config versions activate                  Activate a config version activation                Read an activation status
+  policies                  List all firewall policies. version                   Read a config version versions                  List all config versions

 Command options:
   --json     Print the raw json response.
 All commands respect this option.                          [boolean]